An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Numerical Scheme

-\begin{example}[Two-dimensional cases: triangular meshes] Here we use two special cases to illustrate the triangular meshes: the equilateral triangular mesh (Fig. \ref{fig:labeln}(c)) and the diagonal triangular mesh (Fig. \ref{fig:labeln}(d)).
+\begin{example}[triangular meshes] Here we use two special cases to illustrate the triangular meshes: the equilateral triangular mesh (Fig. \ref{fig:labeln}(b)) and the diagonal triangular mesh (Fig. \ref{fig:labeln}(c)).
 Choose $h$ to be the minimum side of the triangles.
 A simple calculation yields the following expression of $\mathbf G$:

-From this example we can expect that the matrix $\mathbf G$ for most triangular meshes is far from singularity. \end{example}
+From this example we can expect that the matrix $\mathbf G$ is far from singularity for most triangular meshes. \end{example}

-The main computation effort of the integrated quadratic reconstruction is the solution of quadratic programming problems \eqref{eq:defQ}.
+The main computation cost of the integrated quadratic reconstruction is the solution of quadratic programming problems \eqref{eq:defQ}.
 An efficient and robust quadratic programming solver becomes essential.
 Here we use the \emph{active-set method} \cite{Nocedal2006} to solve the problem \eqref{eq:mainqp}.
 This method updates the solution by solving a series of quadratic programming problems in which some of the inequalities are imposed as equalities.
 We repeatedly estimate the active set until the solution reaches optimality.
-To be more specific, let $\bm\varphi_k$ be solution of the $k$-th iterative step. then the descending direction $\bm p_k$ and Lagrange multipliers $\bm\lambda_k$ can be found by successively solving the following two linear systems
+To be more specific, let $\bm\varphi_k$ be solution of the $k$-th iterative step, then the descending direction $\bm p_k$ and Lagrange multipliers $\bm\lambda_k$ can be found by successively solving the following two linear systems

 where the rows of matrix $\mathbf M$ are composed of normals of the active constraints at the current step.
 For a nonzero descending direction $\bm p_k$, we set $\bm\varphi_{k+1}=\bm\varphi_k+\alpha_k\bm p_k$.
 The step-length parameter $\alpha_k$ is given by